Our quick illustrated guide shows you how to your bicycle pedals with ease.

 |CONDOR 15MM PEDAL WRENCH

-Remove pedals with ease
+Remove flat pedals and Shimano pedals with ease.

 |MUC-OFF BIKE SPRAY

 If your pedals haven't been removed in a while, you might need to spray a little penetrating fluid, such as GT85 or Muc Off Bike Spray, to get them started.
 If, after a couple of turns, you've managed to expose a few threads then spray the fluid again, repeating every few threads until the pedals are free.
 A dry, corroded thread can become damaged if you remove the pedal without a little help from a lubricant or oil.

 Before removing the pedals, protect yourself from possible injury by placing your chain onto the big ring.

 Remember, the left pedal spindle is reverse threaded.
 Turn it clockwise to remove the pedal when facing the crank arm.
 The right side is normal, so turn it anti-clockwise to loosen it.